Recovery of a Distributed Order Fractional Derivative in an Unknown Medium: Introduction

-Physically, problem \eqref{eq1} describes ultra-slow anomalous diffusion processes where the mean square displacement admits a logarithmic growth \cite{MainardiMura:2008,MeerschaertScheffler:2006}.
-The mathematical model is also called distributed-order fractional diffusion, generalizing the more established time-fractional diffusion \cite{P,KubicaRyszewskaYamamoto:2020,Jin:2021book}.
-Since first considered in \cite{Caputo:1995}, the model has received much attention in applied disciplines, e.g., polymer physics and kinetics of particles moving in the quenched random force fields \cite{ChechkinGorenfloSokolov:2003,Naber:2004,SokolovChechkinKlafter:2004}.
-There is also a rapidly growing body of literature \cite{Kochubei:2008,Luchko:2009fcaa,Kochubei:2009jp, LiLuchkoYamamoto:2014fcaa,LiLuchkoYamamoto:2017,KubicaRyszewska:2018,LIKianSoccorsi:2019, KubicaRyszewska:2019} on the analysis of the forward problem.
-Kochubei \cite{Kochubei:2008, Kochubei:2009jp} investigated properties of fundamental solutions to the Cauchy problems for both ordinary and partial differential equations with distributed-order fractional derivatives with $\mu\in C^1[0,1]$.
-The long- and short-time asymptotic behaviors were discussed in \cite{LiLuchkoYamamoto:2014fcaa} using an argument similar to that for Watson lemma; see also \cite{KubicaRyszewska:2018} for a more general case using energy estimates.
+Physically, problem \eqref{eq1} describes ultra-slow anomalous diffusion processes, in which the mean square displacement admits a logarithmic growth \cite{MainardiMura:2008,MeerschaertScheffler:2006}.
+The model is also called distributed-order fractional diffusion, generalizing time-fractional diffusion \cite{P,KubicaRyszewskaYamamoto:2020,Jin:2021book}.
+The distributed-order fractional derivative with a constant weight was used by Caputo \cite{Caputo:1969} in 1969 to describe the stress-strain relation of anelastic media.
+Later it was used to formally determine eigenfunctions of torsional modes of anelastic or dielectric spherical shells and infinite plates and to estimate split periods of their free modes \cite{Caputo:1989}.
+The related differential equation was first solved by Caputo \cite{Caputo:1995} using Laplace transform.
+Since then, the model has received much attention in applied disciplines, e.g., polymer physics and kinetics of particles moving in quenched random force fields \cite{ChechkinGorenfloSokolov:2003,Naber:2004,SokolovChechkinKlafter:2004}.
+There is also a growing body of literature \cite{Kochubei:2008,Luchko:2009fcaa,Kochubei:2009jp, LiLuchkoYamamoto:2014fcaa,LiLuchkoYamamoto:2017,KubicaRyszewska:2018,LIKianSoccorsi:2019, KubicaRyszewska:2019} on the analysis of the direct problem.
+Kochubei \cite{Kochubei:2008, Kochubei:2009jp} investigated fundamental solutions to the Cauchy problems for both ODEs and PDEs with $\mu\in C^1[0,1]$.
+The long- and short-time asymptotic behaviors were discussed in \cite{LiLuchkoYamamoto:2014fcaa} using an argument similar to Watson lemma; see also \cite{KubicaRyszewska:2018} for a more general case using energy estimates.